-Kennedy’s message and his tone motivated Khrushchev to abruptly switch his negotiating strategy from confrontation to conciliation.
+Kennedy’s message and emotional leadership motivated Khrushchev to abruptly switch his negotiating strategy from confrontation to conciliation.
 “We could see that we had to reorient our position swiftly,” he wrote in Time.

 “We sent the Americans a note saying we agreed to remove our missiles and bombers” in exchange for a public statement from President Kennedy that the United States would not invade Cuba.
 After further negotiations, the standoff came to a peaceful conclusion.

 In negotiation, we tend to believe we should hide strong emotions such as sadness for fear of appearing weak and giving our counterpart an advantage.
-But new research supports what this anecdote from the Cuban missile crisis suggests: Under certain conditions, expressions of sadness can actually improve negotiators’ outcomes rather than hurt them.
+But research supports what this anecdote from the Cuban missile crisis suggests: Under certain conditions, emotional leadership, including sadness can actually improve negotiators’ outcomes rather than hurt them.

 A sadness advantage?

 In a series of three experiments, Professor Marwan Sinaceur of the ESSEC Business School in France and his colleagues had hundreds of pairs of graduate students engage in negotiation simulations where one party was guided to express sadness, anger, or no emotion at all.